Purpose

 Detailed Description

-Phase I/II, open-label, multi-center, dose escalation study to estimate the maximum tolerated dose of SEL24/MEN1703 in patients with Acute Myeloid Leukemia.
-The clinical trial will investigate the safety profile and anti-leukemic activity of SEL24/MEN1703 in patients with Acute Myeloid Leukemia and that have no standard therapeutic options available.
-The clinical trial encompasses two parts: - Part 1, ascending dose levels: the main purpose of this part of the clinical trial is to determine the highest dose of SEL24/MEN1703 considered to be well tolerated. - Part 2: Expansion cohort: the main purpose of this part of the clinical trial is to assess the safety and anti-leukemia activity of SEL24/MEN1703 given at the highest tolerated dose in patient with relapsed/refractory Acute Myeloid Leukemia, either all comers as well as harboring IDH1/IDH2 mutations.
-Patients participating to the clinical trial will take the study drug as oral capsules once daily for 14 consecutive days over a 21-day treatment cycle.
+Phase I/II, open-label, multi-center, dose escalation study to estimate the maximum tolerated dose of MEN1703 in participants with acute myeloid leukemia.
+The clinical trial will investigate the safety profile and anti-leukemic activity of MEN1703 in participants with AML and that have no standard therapeutic options available.
+The clinical trial encompasses 2 parts: - Part 1: Ascending dose levels - the main purpose of this part of the clinical trial is to determine the highest dose of MEN1703 considered to be well tolerated. - Part 2: Expansion cohort - the main purpose of this part of the clinical trial is to assess the safety and anti-leukemia activity of MEN1703 given at the highest tolerated dose in participant with relapsed/refractory acute myeloid leukemia, either all comers as well as harboring isocitrate dehydrogenase (IDH1/IDH2) mutations.
+Participants participating to the clinical trial will take the study drug as oral capsules once daily for 14 consecutive days over a 21-day treatment cycle.

 Notice